 The term "doctoral candidate" indicates that the individual has successfully completed all necessary coursework and the preliminary examination required for a doctoral degree, and is now engaged in their dissertation research.
-Note that after a student passes the preliminary examination, an Admission to Candidacy form (found at https://education.fsu.edu/oasis/graduate-students) must be submitted to the Office of the University Registrar.
+Note that after a student passes the preliminary examination, an Admission to Candidacy form must be submitted to the Office of the University Registrar.
 Only then is the student formally considered to be a "candidate" for the doctoral degree and eligible to register for dissertation credits.
 At this point, the last member of the Doctoral Supervisory Committee, the University Representative, is added.